puneet-10/POI-in-Enron-Company/README.md

 To assist you in your detective work, we've combined this data with a hand-generated list of persons of interest in the fraud case, which means individuals who were indicted, reached a settlement, or plea deal with the government, or testified in exchange for prosecution immunity.
+The accuracy I got After running the algorithm was 94%